 The focal length (FL) of a telescope controls its magnification power.
 The focal length is simply divided by the eyepiece on the barrel.
 So, if your scope has a 25 mm eyepiece and a focal length of 500 mm, the magnification is 500/25, or 20x.
 Most telescopes come with a handful of eyepieces to allow you to vary the magnification, but you can also buy more eyepieces to extend the focal length range even further.

 The finer the detail of fainter things, the larger the aperture size.
 However, this should not be the only factor to consider when purchasing a telescope.
 You can still view a lot of night sky objects with a good scope with a tiny aperture, especially if you have good eyepieces and there isn’t a lot of light pollution.
-Most galaxies will require a 6 or 8 inch aperture to be visible in a typical suburban backyard.
+Most galaxies will require a 6 or 8-inch aperture to be visible in a typical suburban backyard.

 You should avoid telescopes with absurdly high magnification powers, such as 600x.
 The greatest practical magnification in most circumstances is 50 times the aperture measurement in inches.
 To see a decent image at 600x magnification and have optimal observation conditions, you’d need an aperture of 12 inches.

-All telescopes require a robust support, but the mount you choose might have an impact on the performance of your scope.
+All telescopes require robust support, but the amount you choose might have an impact on the performance of your scope.
 Many telescopes come with a tripod or mount, which may or may not be of great quality.
 These lightweight mounts, however, are usually plenty to get you started.

 Furthermore, many scopes contain a mounting block that allows you to use several types of tripods, so you might be able to utilize your present camera tripod.
 Just make sure to double-check your telescope’s mount compatibility, since some include telescope-specific fittings.